dude76vvv/Hdb-resale-price-analysis/README.md

 # Hdb-resale-price-analysis
-The aim of this project is to utilize pySpark for  data ingestion, cleaning and transformation. <br/>
+The aim of this project is to utilize pySpark for  data ingestion, cleaning and transformation.<br/> Afterwhich, analyze the hdb resale price data since 2017 provided by **[DATA.GOV.SG](https://beta.data.gov.sg/datasets/d_8b84c4ee58e3cfc0ece0d773c8ca6abc/view)** . <br/>
 Databricks is used for the implementation, creating the analyis and dashboard. <br/>
-Datasource is be provided by **[DATA.GOV.SG](https://beta.data.gov.sg/datasets/d_8b84c4ee58e3cfc0ece0d773c8ca6abc/view)**

 Some of the analysis captured:
 * Top 10 highest hdb resale transaction